 8.1.
 The corporate governance framework should ensure that the rights and lawful interests of stakeholders are protected.
 Yes The Company protects all rights of the stakeholders, allows the stakeholders to participate in corporate governance in the manner prescribed by law.
 8.2.
 The corporate governance framework should create conditions for stakeholders to participate in corporate governance in the manner prescribed by law.
 Examples of participation by stakeholders in corporate governance include the participation of employees or their representatives in the adoption of decisions that are important for the company, consultations with employees or their representatives on corporate governance and other important matters, participation of employees in the company's authorized capital, involvement of creditors in corporate governance in the cases of the company's insolvency, etc. Yes The Company complies with this recommendation.
 For example, the Company has a Co-operation Agreement signed with the Works Council.
 According to the signed agreement, the Company informs the representatives of the Council about the financial position of the Company, employer's status, expected changes, etc. 8.3.
 Where stakeholders participate in the corporate governance process, they should have access to relevant information.
 Yes Detailed information on scheduled events of the shareholders is made public following the procedure prescribed by law, the investors (shareholders) have sufficient opportunities to familiarize themselves with the relevant information and vote in adopting decisions.
 8.4.
 Stakeholders should be provided with the possibility of reporting confidentially any illegal or unethical practices to the collegial body performing the supervisory function.
 Yes The stakeholders may submit anonymous reports to the collegial body.
-Principle 9: Disclosure of information The corporate governance framework should ensure the time corporate issues, including the financial situation, operation ns ana g overnance of the company.
+Principle 9: Disclosure of information The corporate governance framework should ensure the ti corporate issues, including the financial situation, operatio ns and g overnance of the company.
 9.1.
-In accordance with the company's procedure on confidential information and commercial secrets and the legal acts regulating the processing of personal data, the information publicly disclosed by the company should include but not be limited to the following: 9.1.1. operating and financial results of the company; Yes The operating and financial results of the Company are made public in the Intermediate Semi-annual and Annual Reports of the Company on the website of the Company and on the website of stock-exchange Nasdaq Vilnius .
+In accordance with the company's procedure on confidential information and commercial secrets and the legal acts regulating the processing of personal data, the information publicly disclosed by the company should include but not be limited to the following: 9.1.1. operating and financial results of the company; Yes The operating and financial results of the Company are made public in the Intermediate Semi-annual and Annual Reports of the Company on the website of the Company and on the website of stock-exchange Nasdaq Vilnius.
 9.1.2. objectives and non-financial information of the company; Yes Information is published in the Intermediate Semi-annual and Annual Reports of the Company.

-9.1.3. persons holding a stake in the company or controlling it directly and/or indirectly and/or together with related persons as well as the structure of the group of companies and their relationships by specifying the final beneficiary; 9.1.4. members of the company's supervisory and management bodies who are deemed independent, the manager of the company, the shares or votes held by them at Yes All information available to the Company is published in the Intermediate Semi-annual and Annual Reports of the Company.
-Information is published in the Intermediate Semi-annual and Annual Reports of the Company. the company, participation in corporate governance of other companies, their competence and remuneration; 9.1.5. reports of the existing committees on their composition, number of meetings and attendance of members during the last year as well as the main directions and results of their activities; Yes Information on composition, number of meeting and attendance of members of the existing committees is published in the Intermediate Semi-annual and Annual Reports of the Company.
-9.1.6. potential key risk factors, the company's risk management and supervision policy; Yes Information is published in the Intermediate Semi-annual and Annual Reports of the Company.
-9.1.7. the company's transactions with related parties; Yes Information is published in the Intermediate Semi-annual and Annual Reports of the Company.
-9.1.8. main issues related to employees and other stakeholders (for instance, human resource policy, participation of employees in corporate governance, award of the company's shares or share options as incentives, relationships with creditors, suppliers, local community, etc.); No The Company does not apply any schemes under which employees receive remuneration in shares, share options or other rights to share acquisition.
-9.1.9. structure and strategy of corporate governance; Yes/ No Information is published in the Intermediate Semi-annual and Annual Reports of the Company.
-9.1.10. initiatives and measures of social responsibility policy and anti-corruption fight, significant current or planned investment projects.
-This list is deemed minimum and companies are encouraged not to restrict themselves to the disclosure of information included into this list.
-This principle of the Code does not exempt companies from their obligation to disclose information as provided for in the applicable legal acts.
+Yes All information available to the Company is published in the Intermediate Semi-annual and Annual Reports of the Company.
 Yes Information is published in the Intermediate Semi-annual and Annual Reports of the Company.
+Yes Information on composition, number of meeting and attendance of members of the existing committees is published in the Intermediate Semi-annual and Annual Reports of the Company.
+Yes Information is published in the Intermediate Semi-annual and Annual Reports of the Company.
+Yes Information is published in the Intermediate Semi-annual and Annual Reports of the Company.
+No The Company does not apply any schemes under which employees receive remuneration in shares, share options or other rights to share acquisition.
+Yes/ No Information is published in the Intermediate Semi-annual and Annual Reports of the Company.
+Yes Information is published in the Intermediate Semi-annual and Annual Reports of the Company.
+Yes Yes Yes No Yes/ No Yes